chevdor/subwasm/README.md

         -b, --chain-b <CHAIN_B>    Provide the name of a chain and a random url amongst a list of known nodes will be used.
 If you pass a valid --chain, --url will be ignored --chain local = http://localhost:9933

+### Command: compress

+    subwasm-compress 0.16.0

+    chevdor <chevdor@gmail.com>:Wilfried Kopp <wilfried@parity.io

+    Compress a given runtime wasm file.
+You will get an error if you try compressing a runtime that is already compressed

+    USAGE:
+        subwasm compress [FLAGS] <INPUT> <OUTPUT>

+    ARGS:
+        <INPUT>     The path of uncompressed wasm file to load
+        <OUTPUT>    The path of the file where the compressed runtime will be stored

+    FLAGS:
+        -h, --help       Print help information
+        -j, --json       Output as json
+        -V, --version    Print version information

+### Command: decompress

+    subwasm-decompress 0.16.0

+    chevdor <chevdor@gmail.com>:Wilfried Kopp <wilfried@parity.io

+    Decompress a given runtime wasm file.
+You may pass a runtime that is uncompressed already.
+In that case, you will get the same content as output.
+This is useful if you want to decompress "no matter what" and don't really know whether the input will be compressed or not

+    USAGE:
+        subwasm decompress [FLAGS] <INPUT> <OUTPUT>

+    ARGS:
+        <INPUT>     The path of the compressed or uncompressed wasm file to load
+        <OUTPUT>    The path of the file where the uncompressed runtime will be stored

+    FLAGS:
+        -h, --help       Print help information
+        -j, --json       Output as json
+        -V, --version    Print version information

 ## Sample runs